beidemichael/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 102-odd - script that prints every other line from the input, starting with the first line 102-odd - script that prints every other line from the input, starting with the first line 103-water_and_stir - script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+100-decimal_to_hexadecimal - script that converts a number from base 10 to base 16.